coderfox/OIN/REST.md

 ### Time

-All times are of `string` type in JavaScript `Date#toJSON` returning value format.
+All times are of `string` type in ISO 8601 format.
 The timezone will be UTC, and the client should convert it to the users' timezone.

 Example: